Javindo

-Javindo, also known by the pejorative name Krontjong, was a Dutch-based creole language spoken on Java, Indonesia.
+Javindo, also known by the pejorative name Krontjong, is a Dutch-based creole language spoken on Java, Indonesia, such as Semarang.
 The name Javindo is a portmanteau of Java and Indo, the Dutch word for a person of mixed Indonesian and Dutch descent.
 This contact language developed from communication between Javanese-speaking mothers and Dutch-speaking fathers in Indo families.
 Its main speakers were Indo-Eurasian people.
 Its grammar was based on Javanese, and its vocabulary was based on the Dutch lexicon but pronounced in a Javanese manner.
+It shows simplification of morphological verb system from Javanese grammar such as merging verb class, disappearance of verbal subcategories.

+It should not be confused with Petjo, a different Dutch- and Malay-based creole also spoken by Indo-Eurasians.
+With the loss of the generation that lived in the Dutch East Indies era, that language has almost died out, but it become identity for Indo descent.
+In contrast, the colonial society saw the creole languages as a corrupted Dutch which should be corrected as quickly as possible.

+Writing system

+Javindo is written using Latin script, specifically Dutch orthography.

+Grammar

 Even though most of the lexicon is derived from Dutch, the grammar of the language is mostly of Javanese origin, including elements such as morphology; lack of verbs; no past tense; no finite verb.

-It should not be confused with Petjo, a different Dutch- and Malay-based creole also spoken by Indo-Eurasians.
-With the loss of the generation that lived in the Dutch East Indies era, that language has almost died out.
+The inherited feature of Javindo from Javanese is the non-actor-oriented verb morphology.